Azure/FTALive-Sessions/content/networking/private-endpoints/DNS-pe.md

 For example, if you perform an NS lookup for `mysa.blob.core.windows.net` that has a Private Endpoint enabled, you will get an alias for `mysa.privatelink.blob.core.windows.net`.
 This tells the requesting machine to look up that domain name.
 But providing resolution for this domain name, you can redirect towards your private endpoint.

-## What are my options for managing this?
+## Resolution from On-Prem?

+While you can attempt to manage your DNS records for Private Endpoints manually, it is recommended.
+It is a lot of effort and it very fragile.

+Instead, you should look at at implementing a hybrid resolution

+n whatever DNS solution you are using, you add a record for your private resource, using the Public DNS zone forwarders found [here](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).
 There are two main options for managing the DNS for your Private Endpoints, at least when it comes to looking up resources from on-prem.

 First is the manual option.
-In whatever DNS solution you are using, you add a record for your private resource, using the Public DNS zone forwarders found [here](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).
-On paper this is easy - creating a zone and record for the service that you want to access (for example, a zone for `blob.core.windows.net`), adding a record for your resource, and then adding root hints to a public DNS resolver for any other entries in this zone that are not found.
+I  On paper this is easy - creating a zone and record for the service that you want to access (for example, a zone for `blob.core.windows.net`), adding a record for your resource, and then adding root hints to a public DNS resolver for any other entries in this zone that are not found.

 Requesting clients will then request resolution from your DNS server, which will provide the private IP for the Private Endpoint, or query the root hint to find an answer.